-While property prices are steep, those who can afford it can expect to capitalise on the highest demand for rental property in the country as well as steady demand from the city’s incoming steam of students and young professionals.
+While property prices are steep, those who can afford it can expect to capitalise on some of the highest demand for a rental property in the country.
+Particularly from the city’s incoming stream of students and young professionals.

 With access to a talented workforce of 42 million people within the 150 miles catchment area, businesses flocking to Bristol know it’s a smart idea.
-It’s not surprising, then, that over 80,000 jobs are expected to be created between 2016 – 2036 in Bristol and its surrounding area.
-The employment rate is telling too, at around 76%, it’s well above the 70% UK average.
+It’s not surprising, then, that over 80,000 jobs should become available between 2016 – 2036 in Bristol and its surrounding area.

-With job opportunities and economic growth come an influx of people and an increase in demand for rental properties.
-Based on these factors alone, it’s not hard to see the appeal of Bristol as a property investment destination.
+With job opportunities and economic growth come an influx of people and an increase in demand for rental properties, property investment in Bristol continues to remain appealing.

 Bristol is home to a thriving professional services sector and is a global leader in technology and engineering.
 Recent years have seen a number of firms open offices, headquarters or announce their intention to increase their presence in the city.

-On the financial and professional services side, financial firm Hargreaves Lansdown employs around 1,185 staff in Bristol, Computershare has its UK HQ in Bristol and car leasing firm ALD Automotive is headquartered at Emersons Gree.
+On the financial and professional services side, financial firm Hargreaves Lansdown employs around 1,185 staff in Bristol.
+Computershare has its UK HQ in Bristol and car leasing firm ALD Automotive has its headquarters at Emersons Green.

-Bristol already has a strong heritage for creative industries such as film making and is becoming increasingly attractive to startups and entrepreneurs, too.
+Bristol already has a strong heritage for creative industries such as film making.
+And it is becoming increasingly attractive to startups and entrepreneurs, too.

 Another reason for Bristol’s startup success is its supportive infrastructure.
 The Temple Quarter local enterprise zone, for example, is home to a cluster of tech businesses and startup incubators, including SETsquared and WebStart Bristol, alongside accelerators and access to Angel investors looking to back scaleups.

-With its strong economic growth, attractive lifestyle offerings and a thriving business scene, Bristol is one of the most attractive places in the UK for property buyers.
-As a result of this popularity, house prices have increased at a rate not seen anywhere else in the UK.
+With its strong economic growth, attractive lifestyle offerings and thriving business scene, Bristol is one of the most attractive places in the UK for property buyers.

 Average asking prices in Bristol increased 60% over the past decade and homeowners in Bristol’s Easton area have experienced the UK’s biggest increase in house prices in the last 10 years – up 120%.

-With a diverse selection of housing stock and Bristol’s economic and cultural development, housing prices are expected to rise a staggering 20.5% between 2021 and 2024.
+Looking ahead, Bristol is forecast to experience house price growth of 17% between 2023- 2025.
 If you’re looking to purchase an investment property in the area, it might be better to invest sooner rather than later.

-As the relatively high cost of buying a home continues to increase, so too does rental demand as people are priced out of buying a house and turn to the rental market, creating a scarcity of rental accommodation as demand outstrips supply.
+As the relatively high cost of buying a home continues to increase, so does rental demand.
+As people are priced out of buying a house, they turn to the rental market, creating a scarcity of rental accommodation as demand outstrips supply.